Optimize your 3D file with Sculpteo

 The purpose of these features is to provide the users of Sculpteo the possibility to manage the life of their 3D file directly from their online interface without returning to their 3D modeling software.
 This saves time to realize a set of simple tasks on your 3D models.

 Once the “hollowing” option is activated in our system, all you need to do is to position the holes and then validate by clicking on “Done”.
+As you can see, by reducing the amount of materials used to 3D your part, you also reduce the price.

 The Sculpteo batch control option is designed with the vision that 3D printing is now a real alternative to traditional production techniques such as plastic injection.
 Through the batch control option, we offer a virtual control of our professional 3D printers.
 When you want to print at least 20 units of the same 3D file in Plastic, the batch control options provide: